Polymarket/uma-binary-adapter-sdk/README.md

-# UMA Conditional Tokens Binary Adapter SDK
+# UMA CTF Adapter SDK

 This SDK is a lightweight wrapper around the `UmaConditionalTokensBinaryAdapter` contract.